srijiths/readabilityBUNDLE/README.md

 My focus is mainly on the tuning parameters and customization / modifications of these algorithmic features according to my requirements.

+readabilityBUNDLE will perform equally what other algorithms does plus below listed extras.

 Whats extra in readabilityBUNDLE
 ================================